someodd/someodd.github.io/phlog-mirror/_posts/2024-04-22-xmpp-server.gopher.md

 xmpp.someodd.zip = /var/www/xmpp.someodd.zip
 ```

+don't forget to uncomment/edit ssl_certificate* fields in nginx then restart nginx

-**I THINK YOU'LL WANT TO ALSO DO THAT FOR irc.xmpp.someodd.zip** if you're going to do biboumi/irc connection.
+**I THINK YOU'LL WANT TO ALSO DO THAT FOR irc.xmpp.someodd.zip** AND conference.xmpp.someodd.zip if you're going to do biboumi/irc connection. except i don't think you need the ssl or location / block for those.

 ## Test what we have so far + firewall